AstarNetwork/astar-docs-v3/docs/getting-started.md

 # Overview

 The Astar documentation portal serves as the official repository of current information and source of truth for everything related to the Astar Ecosystem.
 Astar is a interoperable smart contract platform providing native access to the Polkadot and Ethereum networks through its Layer 2 zkEVM and Substrate Parachain, and other networks plugged into Polygon AggLayer.
-The Astar tech stack empowers developers with the freedom to choose the network environment(s) that best suits the needs of their decentralised applications.
+The Astar tech stack empowers developers with the freedom to choose the network environment(s) that best suits the needs of their users and decentralised applications.

 ## Table of Contents